Outdoor DIY Beverage Holder for Corn Hole

 - 12” (2) sides

-Your ends will depend on how wide your board (bottom) is.
+Your ends will depend on how wide your board is at the bottom.

 Clamp and Use a Nail Gun for a Temporary Hold